// LIVE MARKET DATA

 What happened

-In January 2022, Microsoft announced the acquisition of Activision Blizzard for $95 per share — a 45% premium to ATVI's closing price the day before.
+In January 2022, Microsoft announced the acquisition of Activision Blizzard for $95 per share — a 45% premium to ATVI's closing price.
 At $68.7 billion it was the largest gaming acquisition in history.

 What investors learned

 Acquisition targets jump immediately to near the offer price.
-The acquiring company often dips.
-The gap between offer price and market price is the market's assessment of regulatory or deal failure risk — a tradeable signal in itself.
+The gap between offer price and market price represents the market's assessment of regulatory or deal failure risk — a tradeable signal.

 2022